danieldreke/Akanksha-Pandit/how-to-stop-mind-chatter-part-1.md

 ### 1. Pen down every thought
 - Don't leave a single thought
   - Every thought tells something which is deep subconsciously in your brain
-- Suprise: in the written down sentences lies a solution
+- Surprise: in the written down sentences lies a solution
   - Make an actionplan
   - Act on it
 - In case it's all thoughts of past